madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

   * has no side effects
   * can be called at any time
   * can be called from any thread
-  * is easy to compose with other functions
+  * is often easy to compose with other functions
   * is easy to test
   * is easy to reason about
   * can be implemented as a table lookup